clavance/udagram-microservices/README.md

 ```
 ![](https://raw.githubusercontent.com/clavance/udagram-microservices/master/screenshots/kubectl%20get%20pods%20(and%20kubectl%20get%20secrets).png)

-* To verify Kubernetes services are properly set up
-The output of `kubectl describe services` does not expose any sensitive strings such as database passwords.
+* Kubernetes services set up, with `kubectl describe services` not exposing any sensitive strings such as database passwords.
 `kubectl get secrets` above shows that sensitive strings are configured using the `secrets.yaml` file.

 ```bash